Does Medicare subsidize Part D drug coverage for everyone, or just for people with low incomes?

 A plan must cover at least two drugs in each class of drugs used to treat the same medical condition.
 It must also cover nearly all drugs used in six classes: antidepressants, antipsychotics, anticonvulsants, antiretrovirals (for HIV/AIDS), immunosuppressants (for transplants) and anticancer drugs.

 A few drugs are excluded from Medicare coverage by law.
 Among them are medications for fertility, erectile dysfunction, weight problems and cosmetic uses, over-the-counter drugs and certain anti-anxiety treatments (barbiturates and benzodiazepines such as Valium and Xanax).
-However, under a recent change in the law, barbiturates and benzodiazepines will be covered under Part D starting 2013.
+However, under a recent change in the law, barbiturates and benzodiazepines began to be covered under Part D in 2013.

 Plans are allowed to change some of the drugs they cover during the year.
 If this affects a drug you are using, your plan must inform you of the change at least 60 days in advance, unless it has been withdrawn from the market for safety reasons.